ant-design/ant-design-pro-site/docs/upgrade-v2.en-US.md

 }
 ```

 React is built into umi; libraries commonly used by React technology stacks like antd and dva are built into the umi-plugin-react plugin set.
-See [Minor-plugin-react documentation] (https://umijs.org/plugin/umi-plugin-react.html).
+See [Minor-plugin-react documentation](https://umijs.org/plugin/umi-plugin-react.html).

 In addition, the scripts in `package.json` also need to be modified accordingly: